Cypressxyx/RTMP-Node-Livestream/README.md

 This repo uses node-media-server to serve a RTMP server for livestreaming data under HLS

-Current repo works as intended
+Current repo works as intended & has very basic setup not reccomended for production